 - 5.1.1 Consideration of alternatives within EIA commonly focus on 4 principle forms of alternatives:

 - Do nothing

 - Alternative methods

 - Alternative sites

 - Alternative forms of development

 - 5.1.2 The proposal seeks to create a small-scale minerals facility located on the western bank of the River Thames that will primarily serve the surrounding South Oxfordshire area.
 The extraction of a relatively modest amount of River Thames Terrace sand and gravel (550,000 tonnes) within the County of Oxfordshire is considered a "windfall" site rather than a strategic quarry development due to the relatively short -term nature of the scheme and modest output from the site.

 - 5.1.3 The sands and gravels are a valuable natural resource that will be processed on the site and sold as aggregates into the local construction markets.
-The local market demand for these construction aggregates is currently very strong due to the substantial amount of house building and major infrastructure in the area, including the HS2 scheme.
+The local market demand for these construction aggregates is currently very strong due to the substantial amount of house building and major infrastructure in the area, including the increased housing allocations across the county and also the major new reservoir construction project located just to the west of Abingdon (about 18km from the site).